HermanMartinus/bear-plugins/docs/README.md

 2. Start a localhost webserver that delivers this `.js` file
 3. Add `<script type="text/javascript" src="http://localhost:3000/my-script.js"></script>` to your customise dashboard or head directive section.

  This way, when your dashboard or blog loads, it will load that script from your localhost server.
 This way, all you have to do is save your script and then refresh the page.
+If you don't know how to do this, then don't worry about it, you can just update the code on the bearblog dashboard directly.